The IPO parade is underway and after double-digit pops for yesterday's three IPOs, today shows a mixed picture.

 The dollar edged higher against the euro and the yen after upbeat U.S. economic data.

 After disappointment with King Digital, the IPO market is watching new offerings very carefully.

 Michael Sneyd, FX analyst at BNP Paribas, says investors are going long on the Australian dollar and the New Zealand dollar.

 King Digital trades below offering price, causing concern in hot-hot-hot IPO market.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including the EU finance ministers meeting in Brussels and the warning in oil services.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including the ECB debate and UK insurers.

-CNBC's Simon Hobbs reports on all the market moving events in Europe today, including the telecom rally based on the T-Mobile and Sprint merger talk.
-Simon also touches on the struggles of the French economy.
+CNBC's Simon Hobbs reports on all the market moving events in Europe today, including the hard hit to Spanish financials.